 FDA regulations apply to research that involves a FDA-regulated test article in a clinical investigation involving human subjects as defined by the FDA regulations.
 For FDA-regulated research, the IRB must apply the FDA regulations at 21 CFR 50 and 21 CFR 56.
-If required by organizational policy or a FWA, 45 CFR 46 must also be applied.
+If the research is conducted or supported by a Common Rule agency or department, or if compliance with the Common Rule is required by state law or the terms of an award or contract, then the Common Rule must also be applied.